Psidt/Team-eclipse/README.md

 ---

-Policy Proposal for the Birth of Wise AI
+Proposal for the Birth of Wise AI
 Balancing Long-Term Vision and Practical Early Implementation for Responsible AI Innovation

 1. Introduction: The Foundation for Responsible AI Innovation